 If no special circumstances apply, a director may resign from his or her directorship at any time by giving written notice to the company.

 Fiduciary duties owed to a company

 Once the director is appointed, the director owes various fiduciary duties to his or her company which, if breached, may lead to personal liability of the director including civil and criminal penalties and liability for damages.

 The director must act in good faith, in the best interests of the company and for a proper purpose.
 This duty demands more than a general sense of honesty, it requires directors to exercise independent judgment in light of relevant facts, materials and other views when assessing the best interests of the company.

 Importantly, a breach of this duty that involves fraud, dishonesty and even recklessness may attract criminal penalties.
 Please contact us if you require assistance.

-A director must not make improper use of his or her position or information acquired through that position, to gain an advantage for themself or any other person or to cause detriment to the company.
+A director must not make improper use of his or her position or information acquired through that position, to gain an advantage for themselves or any other person or to cause detriment to the company.

 A director’s improper use of his or her position may arise irrespective of whether the director intended the impropriety to have a certain outcome.

 Additionally, where a director uses information acquired because of his or her position for their own benefit instead of for the benefit of the company, a breach of this duty is likely.

 All directors must disclose all material of personal interests that the directors have in relation to the affairs of the company.
 All directors must, as soon as they become aware of a conflict of interest, notify the board of such conflict.